THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 #7.
 You can make your worn out money crisp again.

-It takes about 4,000 double folds (first forward and then backward) before a bill will tear.
+Before a bill tears, it takes about 4,000 double folds (first forward and then backward).

 #8.
 Money is recycled when worn out.